Reclaim Your Creative Energy

 If you're feeling drained from constantly prioritising the needs of others, you're not alone.
-The very qualities that help in your work—your empathy, dedication, and focusing on the needs of others—can leave you feeling depleted and disconnected from yourself.
+The very qualities that drew you to this work, your empathy, dedication, and focus on the needs of others, can leave you feeling depleted and disconnected from yourself and those around you.

-What if the path back to vitality isn't only through more self-care activities, but through reconnecting with the compassionate, creative and playful parts of yourself?
+What if the path back to vitality isn't only through more self-care activities, but through reconnecting with the compassionate, creative and playful parts of yourself in community with others?

 Creativity